Nancy (Younkin) Trimpey was born on April 23, 1847, in Somerset County, the daughter of Frederick F. and Sarah (Faidley) Younkin.

-Nancy's husband was carpenter John S. Trimpey (1841-1929) of near New Lexington, Middlecreek Township, Somerset County.
+Nancy's was joined in the bonds of holy matrimony with carpenter John S. Trimpey (1841-1929) of near New Lexington, Middlecreek Township, Somerset County.
 They were wed on Jan.
 21, 1866, after his return from the army.
 She was age 19 at the time, and he was 25.

 The Trimpeys spoke a form of German known as "Holland Dutch."
 They had emigrated from the lowlands of Neidersachen (Lower Saxony)

 During the Civil War, before marriage, John served as a member of the 142nd Pennsylvania Volunteer Infantry, Company C. He enlisted in Kingwood on Aug.
 12, 1862, shortly after President Lincoln called for another draft of soldiers for the army.
 He and his new colleagues traveled to Johnstown, Cambria County, to enroll.

 Among other full- and step-Younkin cousins who were John's colleagues in the regiment were Frederick Dumbauld, Michael A. Firestone, Ephraim Minerd, Martin Miner and Andrew Jackson Rose.
 In one of the battles in which he fought, John allegedly was shot in the hip, but this is not yet confirmed.

 On or about Nov.
 16, 1862, John sought medical treatment for chronic diarrhea.
 He endured the ailment for at least seven months, and was treated on and off in hospitals where the 142nd Pennsylvania was stationed.

 ~ John's First Action at Fredericksburg ~